 Once they click, they are taken to your shop page and they can place an order immediately.
 So each blog post can be an opportunity to promote an offer, converting readers into clients.

-Here is an example in action: a dairy organic farm that has a blog full of yummy recipes.
+Here is an example in action: an organic dairy farm with a blog full of yummy recipes.
 Each recipe includes ingredients that can be purchased from the farm’s online store.

 #37.
 It helps you showcase what your products and services can do